 - 1. Approval under the Building Regulations may also be required.
-Advice in this respect can be obtained by contacting the Councils Building Control Section. - 2.
+Advice in this respect can be obtained by contacting the Councils Building Control Section at buildingcontrol@staffsmoorlands.gov.uk - 2.
 Where a vehicle is often driven across a grass verge or kerbed footway to and from premises adjoining a highway, the occupier of the premises may, be required to pay the cost of construction of a crossing, and/or may be required to comply with conditions, imposed by the Authority.
 You should contact the Highway Authority at Staffordshire County Council. - 3.
 This consent is granted subject to conditions and it is the owner(s) and the person(s) responsible for the implementation of the development who will be fully responsible for their compliance throughout the development and beyond.
-A fee is payable to us for the discharge of condition.
-Please refer to our web site: www.staffsmoorlands.gov.uk for details.
-If there is a condition that requires work to be carried out or details to be approved prior to the commencement of the development this is called a "condition precedent".
+An application will need to be made to discharge conditions and a fee is payable with the application.
+For more details please refer to our web site: www.staffsmoorlands.gov.uk If there is a condition that requires work to be carried out or details to be approved prior to the commencement of the development this is called a "condition precedent".
 The following should be noted with regards to conditions precedent: - (a) If a condition precedent is not complied with, the whole of the development will be unauthorised and you may be liable to enforcement action. - (b) Where a condition precedent is breached and the development is unauthorised, the only way to rectify the development is the submission of a new application. - 4.
 Other conditions on this permission must also be complied with.
-Failure to comply with any condition may render the owner(s) and the person(s) responsible for the implementation of the development liable to enforcement action.
+Failure to comply with any condition may render the owner(s) and the person(s) responsible for the implementation of the development liable to enforcement action. - 5.
+The permission is granted in strict accordance with the approved plans.
+It should be noted however that: - (a) Any variation from the approved plans following commencement of the development irrespective of the degree of variation will constitute unauthorised development and may be liable to enforcement action. - (b) Variation to the approved plans will require the submission of a new planning application. - 6.
+If you are aggrieved by the decision of your local planning authority to refuse permission for the proposed development or to grant it subject to conditions, then you can appeal to the Secretary of State under section 78 of the Town and Country Planning Act 1990. - 7.
+If the decision to refuse planning permission is for a householder application, and you want to appeal against your local planning authority's decision then you must do so within 12 weeks of the date of this notice.